GoogleCloudPlatform/compute-cassandra-python/README.md

 This repository is intended to be a guideline for setting up a basic working Cassandra cluster utilizing Google Compute Engine resources.

-This material was developed using Cassandra 1.2.5, Debian Wheezy images, and the OpenJDK 7 JRE (see Java below) available through the official Debian repository.
+This material was developed using Cassandra 1.2.5, Debian Wheezy images, Python 2.7, and the OpenJDK 7 JRE (see Java below) available through the official Debian repository.

 ## Overview